localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

 When hot reloading is active for a Lambda layer (Pro), the function can use at most one layer.

 {{< callout >}}
-The file sharing mechanism in Rancher Desktop or Colima distributions requires additional configuration for Lambda to be reloaded automatically.
+Configuring the file sharing mechanism in Rancher Desktop or Colima distributions is necessary to enable hot reloading for Lambda.

 * For Rancher Desktop it is required to set the configuration `LAMBDA_DOCKER_FLAGS=-e LOCALSTACK_FILE_WATCHER_STRATEGY=polling`.
 * In case of Colima, we recommend starting it with Virtiofs mount type like this: `colima start --vm-type vz --mount-type virtiofs`.